What is a full site migration?

 Our goal is to replicate your site as closely as possible on HubSpot’s COS, less any agreed-upon changes.

 4. HubSpot will run a quick QA check

-When the migration tech completes the migration, our web services team will be notified and begin to examine your website.
-They'll be looking to see that pages were migrated, things look generally as expected, and they will test the site's responsive design across different mobile devices.
+When the migration technician completes the migration, our Technical Services team will be notified and begin to examine your migrated website.
+They'll be looking to see that pages were migrated, things look generally as expected, and they will test the site's responsive design.

 If edits are required, they will send to the appropriate parties to make updates.
 When it is ready, they will notify the customer.

 5. HubSpot notifies you via email when the migration is complete